Rapidly deploying on-device eye tracking by distilling visual foundation models: Methods

-Foundation models pretrained on web-scale data generalize well to many vision tasks.
-However, we observe that frozen foundation model features underperform a small model trained on simulated data for near-eye gaze estimation (\cref{sec:results.vfm}).
-This suggests that while foundation models provide useful low-level features, their high-level representations, optimized for semantic understanding, do not directly transfer to our domain.
+Foundation models pretrained on web-scale data generalize well across many vision tasks.
+However, frozen foundation-model features underperform a small model trained on simulated data for near-eye gaze estimation (\cref{sec:results.vfm}), suggesting that their high-level representations, optimized for semantic understanding, do not transfer directly to our domain, even if low-level features remain useful.

-To adapt these representations for gaze estimation, we adopt a teacher-student self-distillation framework that combines synthetic supervision with pseudo-label training on unlabeled real data (\cref{fig:workflow}{a}).
-Let $f_t$, $f_s$ denote the teacher and student backbones initialized from DINOv3, and $p_t$, $p_s$ be their respective projectors.
-The teacher receives weakly augmented images $\boldsymbol{X}_w$; the student receives strongly augmented images $\boldsymbol{X}_s$.
+To adapt these representations for gaze estimation, we adopt a teacher-student self-distillation framework combining synthetic supervision with pseudo-label training on unlabeled real data (\cref{fig:workflow.optimize}).
+Let $f_t$, $f_s$ denote the initialized DINOv3 teacher and student backbones, and $p_t$, $p_s$ their projectors, respectively.
+The teacher receives weakly augmented images $\boldsymbol{X}_w$ and the student receives strongly augmented images $\boldsymbol{X}_s$.
 We compute projected embeddings:

 The self-distillation loss encourages alignment between teacher and student embeddings: